Central Training Institute Jabalpur: Head of the institute

-At present, Dr. A. K. Tiwari., DGM (Training) is the head of the Institute.
+At present, Dr. A. K. Tiwari., GM (Training) is the head of the Institute.

 Field training

 The Central Training Institute has dummy L.T.
 Lines, 11 kV Lines and a distribution transformer on campus and provides training in line erections, transformer installation and replacement, and line patrolling.
 The CTI also imparts field training at 33/11 kV substation, L.T.
 Meter Testing, Central Workshop and Major Transformer Repairing Unit of MPPKVVCL for trainees.
 Fields visits are arranged at the Bargi Hydel Power Station, 220 kV Substations, AMR Cell, Data Centers, SCADA Center and MTRU.